-Any person injured in a no-fault motor vehicle accident can claim compensation for their injuries.
+Any person injured in a no-fault accident can claim compensation for their injuries.
 If you’ve suffered injuries in a road accident that wasn’t your fault, you could be entitled to make a claim.
 For more information, or to find out whether you are eligible, speak to our legal advisors for free.
-You can also try our claims eligibility checker here.
+You can also try our claims eligibility checker.

 What type of compulsory third-party claims can we help you with?

-Millner and Knight have a national panel of lawyers who specialise in road accidents.
-Our team have decades of experience when it comes to dealing with CTP insurers in every state and territory.
-So no matter where your road accident took place, one of our experienced lawyers can help.
+Millner and Knight have a national panel of CTP claims lawyers who specialise in road accidents.
+Our team have decades of experience when it comes to dealing with insurers in every state and territory.
+So no matter where your accident took place, we can help.